-Public comment opportunity and Member vote will be recognized.
+Public comment opportunity and Body Member vote will be recognized.

-14. HIGH DEMAND JOB TRAINING (HDJT) PROGRAM APPLICATION - AMARILLO
+Item WDB-(12).
+HIGH DEMAND JOB TRAINING (HDJT) PROGRAM APPLICATION - AMARILLO

-Members will be asked to authorize the Workforce Development Director to execute an Application for Submission to TWC for a 2025-2026 HDJT Program grant in collaboration with the Amarillo Economic Development Corporation (AEDC) and the Independent School Districts of Amarillo (AmTech Career Academy), Bushland, Canyon, Highland Park, and River Road.
+Members were asked to authorize the Workforce Development Director to execute an Application for Submission to TWC for a 2025-2026 HDJT Program grant in collaboration with the Amarillo Economic Development Corporation (AEDC) and the Independent School Districts of Amarillo (AmTech Career Academy), Bushland, Canyon, Highland Park, and River Road.